xuanson2406/go-vcloud-director-fptcloud-m/CODING_GUIDELINES.md

 The context change works by adding a header to the API call, containing these fields:

 ```
-X-xuanson2406-Vcloud-Tenant-Context: [604cf889-b01e-408b-95ae-67b02a0ecf33]
+X-vmware-Vcloud-Tenant-Context: [604cf889-b01e-408b-95ae-67b02a0ecf33]
-X-xuanson2406-Vcloud-Auth-Context:   [org-name]
+X-vmware-Vcloud-Auth-Context:   [org-name]
 ```

-The field `X-xuanson2406-Vcloud-Tenant-Context` contains the bare ID of the organization (it's just the UUID, without the prefix `urn:vcloud:org:`).
+The field `X-vmware-Vcloud-Tenant-Context` contains the bare ID of the organization (it's just the UUID, without the prefix `urn:vcloud:org:`).
-The field `X-xuanson2406-Vcloud-Auth-Context` contains the organization name.
+The field `X-vmware-Vcloud-Auth-Context` contains the organization name.

 ### tenant context: data availability